Everything You Always Wanted To Know

 This is the definitive guide on The Sailing Family for 2023.

-Over the last 24 months, I have spent 67 hours watching and researching everything I could about The Sailing Family so you don’t have to.
+Over the last 24 months, I have spent 67 hours watching and researching everything I could about The Sailing Family as I love their channel!

 ➔ How Seth and Elizabeth afforded their boat

 ➔ What boat do they have and its upgrades

 ➔ How you can start crossing oceans

 Then you’ve definitely come to the right place.

 Before we start, a quick introduction from me…

 The Cruising Freedom Author